All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Before any new medication can be sold, it must be tested in animals for potential cancer risk.
 When researchers gave GLP-1 medications (the class semaglutide belongs to) to rats for two years, some rats developed tumors in their thyroid gland, specifically in cells called C-cells.
 These tumors included a type of thyroid cancer called medullary thyroid carcinoma (MTC).

 Because of these rat findings, the FDA required a "boxed warning" on semaglutide and all similar medications.
 This is the most serious type of warning the FDA can place on a drug label.
-It is there to make sure doctors and patients are aware of the potential concern before starting treatment.
+It's there to make sure doctors and patients are aware of the potential concern before starting treatment.

 Why Rats Are Different from People